Schenn/Canvas-Engine/README.md

 run grunt compile to compile out the dependencies and primary files.

 To run the project,
-you will need to include plugins.min.js and cengine.min.js to use the cengine.
+include a src link to cengine.min.js, then plugins.min.js

 To add a bower library, run grunt installLibrary libraryName.
 This will recompile the dependencies file after installing the new library.